MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/Manage/Deploy-a-Network-Controller-using-VMM.md

 After requesting the certificate, use the **Certificates** snap-in (certlm.msc) to export it (located in Personal/Certificates) and its private key into a .pfx file.
 When exporting, choose **Personal Information Exchange - PKCS \#12 (.PFX)** and accept the default to **Include all certificates in the certification path if possible**.
 The export wizard requires that you protect the private key by either a security or a password.
 Be sure to assign a password, as you will need it later during network controller deployment.

->[!NOTE]Later, this .PFX certificate should be placed directly in the ServerCertificate.cr folder for use during deployment.
+Later, this .PFX certificate should be placed directly in the ServerCertificate.cr folder for use during deployment.
 Details of ServerCertificate.cr folder are included in following sections in this guide.

 ### Network controller deployment
 Now you can prepare to deploy the network controller service template.